Safe-DS/DSL/docs/Stdlib/python/Tutorials/machine_learning.md

 train with (the sum of the rows).
 The `to_predicted_table` is the table we want to make predictions with, so it does not contain a target vector.

-In order to train the [LinearRegression](../regression/LinearRegression.md)-model we need to make the following calls in safe-DS:
+In order to train the [LinearRegression][safe_ds.regression.LinearRegression]-model we need to make the following calls in safe-DS:

 ```python